g4s8/g4s8.github.io/_posts/2017-8-17-get-rid-of-presenter.md

 title: Get rid of presenter
 ---

-How to split platfor-depended view logic from domain logic and unit-test them separately?
+How to split platform depended views from domain logic and be able to unit-test them separately?
 There are few ways to do it, one of them is
 <a href="https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter" target="_blank">MVP (Model-View-Presenter)</a>
 pattern.
-It give us many advantages in android system but has one major drawback in OOP world - a presenter.
+It give us many advantages in Android system but has one major drawback in OOP world - a presenter.

-## Why?
+## Why to split?
-Why do I choose this particular pattern?
-Why not
-<a href="https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel" target="_blank">MVVM</a>, or
-<a href="https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller" target="_blank">MVC</a>?<br/>
-First of all I want to have an ability to test each part of my app independently.
 You probably know that it's not so easy to unit-test
-<a href="https://developer.android.com/reference/android/content/Context.html" target="_blank">Android context</a>
+<a href="https://developer.android.com/reference/android/content/Context.html" target="_blank">context</a>
-dependend stuff like `Activity`, `View` etc. You have to write
+dependend stuff like `Activity`, `View` etc. because this classes is a part of Android framework and they are loaded in runtime on device, each device may have different implementation of same classes.
+To test it you have to write
 <a href="https://developer.android.com/training/testing/unit-testing/instrumented-unit-tests.html" target="_blank">Instrumentation tests</a>
 and launch it on real device or emulator, another option is to use a framework that simulates an Android-SDK e.g. a
 <a href="http://robolectric.org/">Robolectric framework</a>.
-Moreover this kind of tests is slow enough to run it on every build.
-Therefore it's a good practies to keep our model independed of android context to be able to write plain java
+This kind of tests is slow enough to run it on every build, therefore it's a good practies to keep our model independed of Android context to be able to write plain java
 <a href="http://junit.org/junit4/">JUnit</a> tests for it.<br/>

+## Why MVP?
+Why do I choose this particular pattern?
+Why not
+<a href="https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel" target="_blank">MVVM</a>, or
+<a href="https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller" target="_blank">MVC</a>?<br/>
+First of all (as I say before) I want to have an ability to test each part of my app independently.
+Second important criteria that I want to see in my app design is a <a href="https://en.wikipedia.org/wiki/Loose_coupling" target="_blank">loose coupling</a>.
 This principles are reachable in MVP and MVVM patterns.
-MVC is off the menu - controller is a weak part here, we need to test it as an android component (with instrumentation test), not only view.<br/>
+MVC is off the menu - controller is a weak part here, we need to test it as an Android component (with instrumentation test), not only view.<br/>
-MVVM is better in case of unit testing, but I don't actually like this view-model part - it shares the state to pass data and events through self.<br/>
+MVVM is better in case of unit testing, but I don't actually like this view-model part - it shares the state to pass data and events through self and it's not appears as good object.<br/>
 MVP is the single who passed a test.
+As for me this pattern has one
+<a href="http://www.yegor256.com/2015/03/09/objects-end-with-er.html" target="_blank">big problem</a>
-This pattern has one big problem called presenter but I think we can get rid of if and save all unit-testing advantages.
+called "presenter" - it should present data from model in view and react to user interactions. but I think we can get rid of it and save all unit-testing advantages.

-## Services
+## View & Model Services
-MVP intend's to abstract away from view or model implementations and propagates interface usage instead of concrete view or model classes.
+MVP intend's us to abstract away from view or model implementations and propagates interface usage instead of concrete view or model classes.
-So if we want to get rid of presenter we should put view and model at **one level** and think think about them as two **independent services** - "view service" and "model service".
-So presenter get down to **communication level** and his only responsobility would be to deliver messages from view service to model service and vice versa.
+So if we want to get rid of presenter we should put view and model at **one level** and think about them as two **independent services** - "view service" and "model service".
+So presenter get down to **communication level** and his only responsobility would be to deliver messages from view to model and vice versa.
-In this design the only way to communicate between services is to send messages conformed to public protocol and receive them to process.
+In this design the only way to communicate between services is to send messages conformed to public protocol and react to them when receiving.
 To simplify this connection we can define public protocols and write them as java interfaces.<br/>
 E.g. if we show some person info we can make such kind of protocols:
 ```java